"You too don try": Videos as Layi Wasabi, Kiriku bag awards, win N1m each

 - Child comedian Kiriku won the Best Comedy Kid award, while Layi Wasabi bagged the Revelation of the Year award

-- Video from music stars 2Baba and 9ice stage performance at the show also trended on social media
+- Videos of music stars 2Baba and 9ice performing at the show also trended on social media

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!